osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

 The [**My location**](../map/interact-with-map.md#my-location-and-zoom) **appearance** settings allow you to customize how your location is displayed on the map, both when stationary and in motion.
-Motion is detected by the operating system when it provides a location update with a speed greater than 0.
+Motion is detected by the operating system when it provides a location update with a speed greater than 0  speed.

-**Additional options** (*Android only*).
+- **Additional options**.
 You can control how certain location-related visual elements appear on the map and apply them separately or both for the Resting and Navigation positions below the *my location* icon.

   - **<Translate android="true" ids="view_angle"/>**.
 Displays a cone-shaped area that shows the direction you are currently facing.
   - **<Translate android="true" ids="location_radius"/>**.
 Shows a circular area around your icon, representing the accuracy of your current location.

 <!--
 **3D location icon**.
 You can select the appearance of your location icon in 3D or 2D, depending on the map rendering version you are using. *Map rendering* (*Android*).
 3D icons are only available for [map rendering Version 2 (OpenGL)](../personal/global-settings.md#map-rendering-engine).
 If you are using [map rendering Version 1](../personal/global-settings.md#map-rendering-engine), the icons will appear in 2D.